11ty/eleventy/docs/collections.md

 To get fancier with your collections (and even do a bit of your own custom filtering, if you’d like), you can use our Configuration API.

-Inside of your `.eleventy.js` config file, use the first argument to the config function (`config` below) to call the API (note that module exports is a function and not an object literal):
+Inside of your `.eleventy.js` config file, use the first argument to the config function (`eleventyConfig` below) to call the API (note that module exports is a function and not an object literal):

 ```
-module.exports = function(config) {
+module.exports = function(eleventyConfig) {
-  // API is available in `config` argument
+  // API is available in `eleventyConfig` argument

   return {
     // your normal config options